Posts

 Image

 Hmm, my first flash-back Friday post.
-I guess I should start with the first time one of the kids was diagnosed with asthma. #2 son was 5 years old, and was sick and coughing (as usual).
+I guess I should start with the first time one of the kids was diagnosed with asthma.
+Son #2 was 5 years old, and was sick and coughing (as usual).
 I had previously taken him to the pediatrician with an article from a parenting magazine about asthma.
 He seemed to be sick quit often, and when he was sick, his cough was horrible and would last for weeks.
 The pediatrician assured me nothing was wrong with him.
-This time, along with the cough, sore throat, and malaise, he was quite pale and I felt like something was wrong.
+This time, along with the cough, sore throat, and weakness, he was quite pale and I felt like something was wrong.
 When I got to the pediatrician's office , I explained that I was supposed to be on strict bed rest, (I was 8 months pregnant) and could they quickly take a look at him?
 I thought they would give him a prescription for an antibiotic and send us on our way.
 But, they took one look at him and suddenly the room was full of people working on him.
-They administered a breathing treatment, and I had to hold him up as he kept passing
+They gave him ...